privacybydesign/pbdf-website/pages/en/irma-start.md

 holds for the secret cryptographic key that is required to let your app work for you.

-The IRMA implementation uses a "trick", so that secret information is distributed between the app and the MyIRMA server of the foundation.
+The IRMA implementation uses a *split key* trick, so that secret cryptographic information is distributed between the app and the MyIRMA server of the foundation.
 The app and the server have to collaborate in a precisely defined manner in order to make IRMA work.
 They each have too little secret data to achieve this alone: they have to cooperate and both use their own secrets for a joint computation.
 This is called *multi-party computation*.

 As a result, the MyIRMA server alone can never pretend to be you: the app on your phone is strictly required.
 What you can do on the server